Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Summary

 \end{itemize}

 As we are able to probe deeper and deeper column densities of \HI\ in and around galaxies, we stand to gain new insights into how galaxies grow, evolve, and sustain their star formation.
-If the diffuse component of the \HI\ emission signal is as prevalent (or more) than what we see in our simulations, current and future interferometry studies may be missing out on a key component of this extended emission.
+If the diffuse component of the \HI\ emission signal is as prevalent (or more) than what we see in our simulations, current and future interferometry studies may be missing out on a key component of this extended emission, particularly for interacting systems.
 Other simulations may also be missing this same material if their CGM resolution is coarser than what FOGGIE can achieve.
-In order to constrain this missing component, as well as test and validate simulations, dual convolutions with large single-dish data are required.
-This, as well as the ability to model complex dynamics of such systems, is highly dependent on the observed viewing angle, implying that simulations will play an important role in interpreting current and future observation and may also need to increase their resolving power to fully track the cycle of baryons in and out of galaxies.
+In order to constrain this missing component, as well as test and validate simulations, joint deconvolution with large single-dish data is likely required.
+This, as well as the ability to model complex dynamics of such systems, is highly dependent on the observed viewing angle, implying that simulations will play an important role in interpreting current and future observations and may also need to increase their resolving power to fully track the cycle of baryons in and out of galaxies.

 \begin{contribution}